datalogics-seu/DLE-NotShipped/README.md

  ** RepeatingFormXObject.cs - Sample creates a Form object to hold boilerplate content that needs to be repeated on each page; and adds unique content on top for each page.
 For use with account statements, credit card statements, etc. Creates from 1 to N unique pages.
 Place in \Sample_Source\ContentCreation\RepeatingFormXObject folder.
 Uses DuckyAccountStatement.pdf as the source template

 ** SplitPDFVariations.cs - Sample that demonstrates splitting a PDF document based on page intervals or bookmarks or by hits on key search strings.  v15.0.4 and higher.
 From the blog article https://gist.github.com/datalogics-seu/4e62fd26ffcb82a30bf2458110e4b341#file-splitpdfvariations-cs

+** TextExtract-FromRegionsAndLinks.cs - Captures the text from specific target locations and from underneath link rectangles by checking the Word box against the target region